getindata/gid-mdp-workshop/Session 1 - hands-on exercises.md

 5. Spend couple of minutes on exploring the dataset!

-It is a dataset which resembles a typical e-commerce shop data warehouse, with events, orders, inventory_items and users facts tables and 2 dimension tables: distribution_centers and order_items.
+It is a dataset which resembles a typical e-commerce shop data warehouse, with events, orders, inventory_items and users facts tables and 2 dimension tables: `distribution_centers` and `order_items`.
 Those tables could've been extracted from different companies' backend applications' databases and collected to a single schema.

 For example: